Baltimore Ravens vs. Pittsburgh Steelers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Baltimore's games this season have gone over 42 points eight of 16 times.

-- Pittsburgh's games have gone over 42 points in nine of 16 chances this season.
+- Baltimore and its opponents have gone over the current 41.5-point total in eight of 16 games (50%) this season.

-- The Ravens and their opponents have scored an average of 46.9 points per game in 2021, 4.9 more than Sunday's total.
+- Ravens games this season feature an average total of 46.9 points, a number 5.4 points higher than Sunday's over/under.

-- In 2021, games involving the Steelers have averaged a total of 43.7 points, 1.7 more than the set total in this contest.
+- The 43.7 PPG average total in Steelers games this season is 2.2 points more than this game's over/under.

 Ravens stats and trends

-- This season, the Ravens are winless ATS when entering a game as a favorite of 5.5 points or more (in five chances).
+- In Baltimore's 16 games this year, it has eight wins against the spread.

+- The Ravens have been favored by 5.5 points or more five times this season and have not covered the spread in any of them.

-- Baltimore's games this year have gone over the point total in 50% of its opportunities (eight times in 16 games with a set point total).
+- Baltimore's games this year have hit the over on eight of 16 set point totals (50%).

-- The Ravens rack up 23.4 points per game, comparable to the 24.1 per contest the Steelers allow.
+- The Ravens rack up 23.4 points per game, comparable to the 24.1 per outing the Steelers surrender.

-- When Baltimore records more than 24.1 points, it is 3-3 against the spread and 4-2 overall.
+- Baltimore is 3-3 against the spread and 4-2 overall in games when it records more than 24.1 points.

-- Baltimore is 3-5 against the spread and 5-3 overall when the team churns out over 359.9 yards.
+- When Baltimore churns out more than 359.9 yards, the team is 3-5 against the spread and 5-3 overall.

-- The Ravens have turned the ball over four more times (23 total) than the Steelers have forced a turnover (19) this season.
+- This year, the Ravens have turned the ball over 23 times, four more than the Steelers' takeaways (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Steelers.